mthnglac/CodingFundamentals/design-patterns/README.md

 - [Adapter], interface to an object
 - [Bridge], implementation of an object
 - [Composite], structure and composition of an object
+- [Decorator], responsibilities of an object without subclassing

 #### Behavioral Patterns